chezzycheddars/yixuan-sun-portfolio/swimming/README.md

 - **50 Free:** 26.27 (SCY)  at the 2025 NE CRIM FROSTY FRENZY meet
 - **Near Age Group Qualifier:** Missed Age Group Championship cut in 200 Fly by 0.01 seconds, a lesson in precision, consistency, and mental resilience

-*(Add additional events/times as your SwimCloud or SwimStandards results update.)*

 ## Skills & Traits Developed Through Swimming
 - Goal setting & structured practice
 - Handling pressure and competition